Contents

 - Have your MetroCard ready to swipe before walking up to the turnstile.

 - If you notice some carts are packed, while others are not, avoid going to the empty one and follow the crowd.
-Sometimes unstable people will be riding the subway and its best to just move carts to avoid them.
+Sometimes unstable people will be riding the subway and it’s best to just move carts to avoid them.

 - You are able to move through carts as the subway is moving.